-- CT1 Ability to manage, analyze, and synthesize.
+- CT1 Ability to manage, analyze, and synthesize. - $CT2-Organizational\ and\ planning\ abilities.$ - CT8 Ability to make decisions. - CT11 Ability to work in an international context.

-- CT2 Organizational and planning abilities.

-- CT8 Ability to make decisions.

 \ The sections concerning competencies, course outline, teaching activities, teaching methodology, learning outcomes and assessment methods must conform to those included in the ANECA verified document of the degree program.